YZSheng/personal-site/blogs/unit_testing_clojure_test.md

 ## Testing code with side effect

 I was earlier working on a project where I fire outbound http calls using [clj-http](https://github.com/dakrone/clj-http) library.
 While I was writing unit test, I wasn't sure how to do it.
-I have pushed the side effect stuff all the way to the boundary of the system, where everything before that / inside is pure. just passing values around.
+I have pushed the side effect stuff all the way to the boundary of the system, where everything before that / inside is pure, just passing values around.
 But how should I test a function that takes some value then fires a request?

 ```clojure
 (defn save-todo [[todo api-token]]